Home / Articles / US stocks vs. a broker

 Before we compare anything, one assumption needs correcting — what you end up holding through Binance and what you hold through a broker are not the same thing.

 Why hammer this first?
 Because every comparison below is rooted in that difference.
-A tokenized stock's "low barrier, buyable with USDT" is its upside, but "an extra layer of issuer and custody risk, plus newer regulation" is the price it charges.
+Binance's "low barrier, funded from stablecoins and settled in USDC" is its upside, but "an extra custody layer and newer regulation" is the price it charges.
 A traditional broker is the reverse.
 Once you see the underlying difference, no single angle can drag you off course.

 Six angles in one table